mkchuprin/BestPix/README.md

 # BestPix

-See the photos your iPhone thinks are best
+See the photos your iPhone thinks are best.

 ## Description